-Gun Bluing is a very unique and hard to find skill that Brownells will teach you at one of their highly sought after classes in Iowa.
-Gun bluing can be done in either a cold-blue or hot-blue method that depends on the type of metal and purpose of the metal used.
+Gun Bluing is a very unique and hard-to-find skill that Brownells will teach you at one of their highly sought-after classes in Iowa.
+Gun bluing can be done in either a cold-blue or hot-blue method that depends on the type of metal and the purpose of the metal used.

 The International Practical Shooting Confederation is one of the most prestigious shooting competitions in the world.
 IPSC is an organization that puts on matches all over the world from Serbia and Russia to Ecuador and Great Britain.
 This shooting competition focuses on 3 main things, which are speed, power, and accuracy in all of their competitions.

 Practical shooting is the focus of these competitions and it’s based around the movement of the shooter and how the shooter interacts with multiple target types.
 For example, this competition forces shooters to run from spot to spot shooting at moving targets, targets that move when hit, and shooting over/under or around obstacles in your way.